• Skip to primary navigation

 Quantity: This amount of aubergine is good as a BBQ side for around four people, or as a main for two people along with other sides.

 Serving suggestions: I like this aubergine as a BBQ side dish, with simple toppings such as toasted sesame seeds and sliced spring onions.
-You could also make it the star of the show with sides such as boiled rice, steamed veg, rainbow slaw with sesame ginger dressing, courgette and carrot salad with peanut dressing, Cajun-spiced baked potato wedges, and easy roasted cauliflower.
+You could also make it the star of the show with sides such as boiled rice or rice noodle salad, steamed veg, rainbow slaw with sesame ginger dressing, courgette and carrot salad with peanut dressing, Cajun-spiced baked potato wedges, and easy roasted cauliflower.

 Marinating time: I would marinate the aubergine for at least 30 mins, but ideally for an hour or two.
 Turn once or twice during this time to coat with the marinade.